nsshommo/jaycuthrell.github.io/disclosure/index.md

 ### Positions

-Presently, I do not actively trade in the stock market.
+I may actively trade in the stock market.
 When I produce content on this website I will disclose my position or interest in reference by linking to this positions statement.

 I invest primarily in mutual funds and index funds but may also participate in automatic rebalancing services such as Wealthfront.
 If you are interested in the latter, this [Wealthfront invitation referral link](http://wlth.fr/1RjvsX3) may provide you with a discount and/or advisory fee relief in addition to lowering my own advisory fees.
 Be sure to read all the fine print and [Wealthfront disclosures](https://www.wealthfront.com/legal/disclosure) (as of May 2015) therein.
 YMMV.